 Deltcho Valtchanov is a postdoctoral research fellow with a background in virtual reality, human visual perception, and cognitive and behavioural neuroscience.
 His past research has focused on how low level visual information influences emotional responses to, and aesthetics of, visual scenes.

-Séamas received his MSc in 2013 from Queen's University, Kingston, in the area of Psychology (Brain, Behaviour, and Cognitive Science).
-He is currently finishing his PhD in the same area.
-His postdoctoral research will focus on understanding the factors that relate to cyber sickness in virtual reality (VR).
-Séamas' previous work involved the use of sensory stimulation to reduce conflicts between senses in VR.
+Séamas received his PhD from Queen's University, Kingston, in the area of Psychology (Brain, Behaviour, and Cognitive Science).
+His postdoctoral research focuses on understanding the factors that relate to cyber sickness in virtual reality (VR).

 Steve Wilcox is a PhD candidate in the English department at the University of Waterloo where he studies empathy, videogames, comics, and rhetoric.
 His focus is on the use of media for translating knowledge between bodies, communities, and cultures.
 He is also one of the 25 grad students across Canada to win a $3000 SSHRC award in the "Research for a Better Life: The Storytellers" competition.